Grow it, Make it, Cook it

-My current set-up is a small greenhouse and conservatory, pots and a flower bed at the house, and a 30X40′ allotment garden.
+My current set-up is a small home garden with a greenhouse and an allotment garden.
 I live on the Isle of Man which maintains the wartime tradition of allotments — community gardens where individuals rent out space to grow their own food.
 In my organic garden I grow berries, vegetables, fruit, flowers for the bees, and herbs that I use in the kitchen and in beauty products.

 Frequently Asked Questions

 - Where can I see more on your garden?

 - I’m on the Isle of Man and would like an allotment.
 Who do I need to speak to?

 - Head over to this website to get more information

 - Where should I start if I’m a complete gardening beginner?